Py-get/TWTR/README.md

 In local_settings.py, be sure to add the handle of the Twitter user you want your _ebooks account to be based on.
 To make your tweets go live, change the DEBUG variable to False.

 Edit lines 141 and 142 of ebooks.py to a directory where you save images you want the bot to post.
-By default it has a 1/10 chance to post images.
+By default it has a 1/7 chance to post images.
 This can be changed by editting ODDS2 in local_settings.py

 Consider changing line 92 of ebooks.py to end in a 1 not a 2.
 This was changed from heroku_ebooks to allow for smaller accounts but I can't speak for how reliable it is.

 Install [python-twitter](https://github.com/bear/python-twitter)

 Run automate.py.
 Every 15 minutes there is a 1/3 chance (give or take) the bot will post, and a 1/10 chance it will post with an image.

+# What makes this different?

+ALL OUTPUTS ARE TYPED IN CAPS

+If the bot finds a repeating characters it may duplicate or remove them for true quality, with a chance to drop a letter from the end. ("Hello world" becomes "Helo worl")

+Script to automate the bot if you preffer not to cloud host

+Bot has a small chance to upload images